Atlantic Health System

-Atlantic Health System is one of the largest non-profit health care networks in New Jersey.
+Atlantic Health is one of the largest non-profit health care networks in New Jersey.
 It employs 18,000 people and more than 4,800 affiliated physicians.
-The system offers more than 400 sites of care, including six hospitals: Chilton Medical Center, Goryeb Children’s Hospital, Hackettstown Medical Center, Morristown Medical Center, Newton Medical Center and Overlook Medical Center.
+The system offers more than 400 sites of care, including six hospitals: Atlantic Health Chilton Medical Center, Goryeb Children’s Hospital, Atlantic Health Hackettstown Medical Center, Atlantic Health Morristown Medical Center, Atlantic Health Newton Medical Center and Atlantic Health Overlook Medical Center.

-Atlantic Health System serves more than half of the state of New Jersey, including 11 counties and 4.9 million people.
+Atlantic Health serves more than half of the state of New Jersey, including 11 counties and 4.9 million people.
 Its medical centers have a combined total of 1,860 licensed beds and 4,796 affiliated physicians that provide a wide array of health care services.

-The company has been ranked on the FORTUNE 100 Great Place to Work list 13 years in a row.
-Atlantic Health System also includes the best hospital in New Jersey, Morristown Medical Center, according to both US News & World Report and Newsweek'.
+The company has been ranked on the FORTUNE 100 Great Place to Work list for 17 years.
+Atlantic Health also includes the best hospital in New Jersey, Morristown Medical Center, according to both U.S. News & World Report and Newsweek.

-The president and chief executive of Atlantic Health System is Saad Ehtisham.
+The president and chief executive of Atlantic Health is Saad Ehtisham.